Welcome to Early Years Science in 2018!

-My name is Eve Sage and I am excited to be teaching Science to our Reception, Years 1, 2 and 3 students.
-Science is such a wonderful curriculum area to focus and nurture children’s natural curiosity in the world around them.
-It is also a subject that lends itself easily to an inquiry, hands on approach allowing children to experiment, question and draw conclusions for themselves.
+My name is Eve Sage and I am excited to be teaching Science to our Reception, Years 1 and 2 Students.
+Science is such a stimulating curriculum area to focus and nurture children’s natural curiosity in the world around them.
+It is also a subject that lends itself easily to an Inquiry hands on approach, incorporating STEM, allowing children to experiment, question, explore changes within the parameters of their investigations and draw conclusions based on their findings.

-For a more detailed overview of what your child will be investigating please click on the links below.
+For a more detailed overview of content at each Year Level, click on the links below and for photos, keep scrolling!

 Reception’s learn about the importance of plants in our environment, how they can create oxygen and absorb carbon dioxide to keep our atmosphere healthy.
 They also provide food for us to eat.
 Plants need warmth and water for seed germination and then sunlight when they sprout leaves to make food for the plant to survive.
 Their task is to make a model of a greenhouse containing seeds to germinate and put in a light, warm spot at home.